-Proposed § 250.452 would require real-time data gathering on the BOP control system, the fluid handling systems on the rig, and the well's downhole conditions.
-In addition, this provision would require operators to immediately transmit the data during operations to an onshore location where it must be stored and monitored by personnel who are capable of interpreting the data.
-The onshore monitoring personnel would be required to have the authority, in consultation with rig personnel, to initiate any necessary action in response to anomalous data or events.
+Section 250.452 would require real-time and continuous data gathering on the BOP control system, the fluid handling systems on the rig, and the well's downhole conditions.
+In addition, this provision would require operators to provide data during operations to an onshore location where it must be stored and monitored by personnel who are capable of interpreting the data.
 Such personnel also must have the capability for continuous and reliable contact with rig personnel to ensure the ability to communicate information or instructions between the rig and onshore facility in real time, while operations are underway.
 This section also would require that real-time monitoring data be available to BSEE upon request to enable BSEE to perform its oversight role and to monitor responses to events as they unfold.
-This provision would increase the level of oversight of well conditions during operations, ensuring that onshore personnel are in a position to review data, help rig personnel conduct operations in a safe manner, and be able to assist the rig crew in identifying and evaluating unusual conditions that may arise during operations.
+This provision would increase the level of oversight of well conditions during operations, ensuring that onshore personnel are in a position to review data, help rig personnel conduct operations in a safe manner, and be able to assist the rig crew in identifying and evaluating unusual conditions that could arise during operations.

-Proposed § 250.473 would require that all equipment and materials proposed for use in Arctic OCS exploration drilling operations be rated or de-rated for service under conditions that can be reasonably expected during operations.
+Section 250.473 would require that all equipment and materials proposed for use in Arctic OCS exploration drilling operations be rated or de-rated for service under conditions that can be reasonably expected during operations.
 Because of the extreme cold temperatures and potential ice loading anticipated at drill sites, operators must ensure that the equipment and materials proposed for use can operate safely and effectively in such conditions.
 For example, cranes must be designed to withstand ice loads, and operational limitations of components under extreme cold temperatures (e.g., reduced tensile strength) must be understood and accounted for.
 Also, capping and containment equipment must be specifically designed to withstand the demands of Arctic conditions.
 This provision also would require operators to employ measures to address human factors such as safety of the workforce, health, and decision-making in the context of weather conditions that can be reasonably expected during operations.